UTSA-ICS/galahad/transducers/actuators/networkactuator/README.md

 *os.close(fd)*

 This will block all incoming traffic to port 80 on the host.
 Note that the python program should run with the correct permissions in order to work correctly.
+If you are running on a VirtUE, you need to be "merlin" to change rules.
+If you are installing on a local VM for testing, you must run as the owner of /dev/netblockchar (which will be root).